Ancient Naval Artillery: Catapults and Beyond

 The Carrack and the Galleon

 As cannons grew heavier, shipbuilders evolved hull forms to accommodate them.
 The carrack, a three-masted ship with high castles fore and aft, became the standard ocean-going warship of the 15th century.
 Its robust frame could support a few heavy bombards on the lower deck, but the high castles made it top-heavy when fully loaded with guns.
 The solution was the galleon, which emerged in the mid-16th century.
 Galleons had lower, sleeker profiles, a longer hull enabling a continuous gun deck, and reinforced sides with multiple gunports.
 They could carry 20–40 cannons on a single broadside, turning them into floating batteries.
+The galleon’s hull was constructed with strong internal framing and heavier planking to withstand the shock of broadsides.
 Discover the design of the galleon.

 Gunports and Broadside Tactics